10 Lincoln Center Plaza

 Responsibilities include but not limited to:

-- Work with operations team to help manage membership services for individual donors.
-Work with Operations team to develop new analytical reports that assess the health of the Major Gifts Program.
+- Work with Operations team to help manage membership services for individual donors; work in partnership with Manager, Development Database, on new analytical reports.

 - Miscellaneous duties as required.